telstra/open-kilda/docs/design/hub-and-spoke/switch-validate/switch-validate.md

 **By Default:**

 * `flow info` is set of values: for groups - `flow_id, flow_path`, for meters and rules - `flow_id, flow_path, y_flow_id`.
-* without any query params response contains v2 info about groups, lags, meters and rules (with flow_info).
+* without any query params response contains v2 info about groups, lags, meters and rules (with flow_info for all mentioned fields).
 * groups[excess], meters[excess] and rule[excess] do not contain flow info.
 * for groups, lags, meters and rules flow info will be presented in misconfigured[expected] field.
 * misconfigured[id] is
   * meter_id for meters
   * logical_port_id for logical_ports
   * group_id for groups
-  * (priority + match).toString() for rules // may change during api implementation
+  * (priority + match + tableId).toString() for rules // may change during api implementation

 Response payload